Programme

 The preliminary report of initial findings into this complex area of primary care found a mixed picture in which the following areas were being tackled by primary care trusts, but needed sustained action:

-Aspects of this review are being followed through by the HOSC in partnership with the Patients and Public Involvement Forums which are carrying out a survey of GP practices.
+Aspects of this review were followed through by the HOSC in partnership with the Patients and Public Involvement Forums which carried out a survey of GP practices.

 To download the report click here (pdf file) October 2004